Understanding Window Energy Ratings: What Homeowners Need to Know

 Choosing the Right Windows for Your Climate

-• Look for low U-Factor (< 0.30).
+Look for a low U-Factor below 0.30.

-• Prioritize low SHGC (< 0.30) to block excess heat.
+Prioritize a low SHGC below 0.30 to block excess heat.

 Upgrading to Energy-Efficient Windows: What to Consider

-• Double or triple-pane glass
+Double-pane or triple-pane glass

-• Low-E coatings for solar control
+Low-E coatings for solar control and UV protection

-• Warm edge spacers to reduce heat transfer
+Warm-edge spacers to reduce heat transfer

-• High ENERGY STAR ratings for your region
+ENERGY STAR® ratings suitable for your region

-Conclusion: Energy Ratings Make a Difference
+Conclusion: Window Energy Ratings Make a Difference

-If you're ready to explore high-performance window solutions, contact Artan Window Solutions today.
-We’ll help you choose the right windows for your needs — and ensure a professional, energy-smart installation.
+If you are ready to explore high-performance window solutions, contact Artan Window Solutions today.
+Our team can help you choose the right windows for your needs and provide professional, energy-smart installation.

 Get a FREE Estimate